How to Prime Your Pool Pump

 Many pool pumps nowadays are self-priming, meaning that they can automatically generate water flow after turning on, even if there are significant amounts of air in the system.
 Some pumps require you to manually prime your pump before turning it on.
-The follow steps will allow you to do so.
+The following steps will show you how to prime a pool pump.

 1) Turn off the system.
 When working on any pool equipment, your system should always be turned off.